cubetech/wpplugin.font-resizer/README.md

 Go to the admin page of the plugin and select your option.
 If you are not familiar with html and css, select the body option (default).
 This would resize each content of your page.

+### My fonts doesn't resize or only some lines are resizing.
+How can i fix?

+The problem is that many themes use fixed font sizes (px) instead of relative sizes (em, rem, vm, vh, %, ...).
+If you change this, it works.

 ### How can i use the plugin without the widget?

 Use this snippet of PHP code (in your theme or somewhere):